 A first driving under the influence charge in California with no aggravating circumstances will probably be filed by the state as a misdemeanor.
 And even without aggravating circumstances or sentencing enhancements, the penalties for a first California DUI conviction are quite serious.

-That’s why anyone who is charged with driving under the influence in southern California must be advised and represented by an experienced Orange County DUI attorney.
+That’s why anyone who is charged while driving under the influence in the southern California are should be advised and represented by a reputable DUI attorney in Orange County.
 Get an attorney’s help as soon as possible after the arrest.

 The penalties for an adult, non-commercial driver who is convicted of a misdemeanor, first-offense DUI in California can include but are not necessarily limited to: